 2. Pack some good napping products.

-We shared this post a few weeks ago on fantastic napping products.
+We shared a post about fantastic napping products.
 And guess what?
 Most of these are totally portable, so make room in your suitcase!
 The loveys, the noise machines, the swaddle blankets, and the stroller covers should all fit nicely in a bag.
 You can even find portable room-darkening blinds; the EZ Slumber Travel Blackout Curtain has suction cups that stick to any window, making it a great option for traveling.

 3. Make the napping area feel like home.